 One result was Generating Justice and Joy, a pilot program of the Center for Religious and Spiritual Life that offers students, faculty and staff an ongoing way to build community in the midst of challenging times.

 “Part of our role at the Center for Religious and Spiritual Life is to help one another make meaning of things,” says center director Matilda Cantwell.
 “We were looking for a new way we could come together that would let us be proactive instead of reactive—a place to connect and acknowledge the ongoing crises as an act of resistance; refusing to accept these things as commonplace.”

 Since it began last summer, Generating Justice and Joy has sponsored virtual gatherings around themes including racial justice, welcoming each other to a new semester and commemorating a year of the pandemic.

 The sessions—designed in partnership with the Jandon Center for Community Engagement, the Office of Equity and Inclusion, Multicultural Affairs, and the Schacht Center for Health and Wellness, among others—include mindfulness, music and space for sharing both “joys and concerns,” Cantwell says.

-The next gathering, to be held in person beginning at 5 p.m. on Thursday, April 15, is called “Generating Justice and Joy: An On-Campus COVID Memorial.”
-Campus community members are invited to meet on the lawn of Smith’s boathouse in 40-minute sessions to share and remember loved ones they have lost over the course of the past year, and to mark “dreams deferred” during this time of disruption.
+Another gathering, “Generating Justice and Joy: An On-Campus COVID Memorial,” invited community members to meet on the lawn of Smith’s boathouse.
+They shared and remembered loved ones they have lost over the course of the past year, and to mark “dreams deferred” during this time of disruption.

 The outdoor space was chosen because of the special meaning of Paradise Pond to the Smith community.
 The project is a collaboration with Andy Rotman, professor of religion, Buddhist studies and South Asian studies, as well as staff from the Smith Botanic Garden and Design Thinking Initiative.